crypto-br/Shellscript_Telegram/README.md

 **$ ./check_status** <br /><br />

-script check_status just check url or ip with ping command (up or down). script Read_Array_List performs a check if the name is in the list.
+script check_status just check url or ip with ping command (up or down). <br />
+script Read_Array_List performs a check if the name is in the list.  <br />